cubefs/cubefs/docs/source/maintenance/upgrade.md

 ```
 $ cfs-cli cluster freeze true
 ```
++ During the freeze period, new data partitions cannot be created for the volume, but it does not affect ongoing business processes.
 ## Notes
 - Confirm the startup configuration file and do not change important information such as the data directory and port in the configuration file.
     - For other parameter modifications in the configuration file, refer to the configuration instructions, release notes, etc.